std-s/doc-test/README.md

 * **Build quickly**.
 After cloning the code and compiling the project, you can quickly build a complete app.

 * **Customizable**.
 Supports custom themes, locales and more.
-Check our [documentation](/DOC.md) for the info.
+Check our project for the info.
 More options are on the way, let us know if something is missing.

 ## Check Out Our Sample Apps